 18 December 2001: League match 17 of the third Double season.
 Arsenal’s final defeat of the season.
 Arsenal 1 Newcastle 3.
 All three defeats were at home – the other two being to Leeds and Charlton.
 Arsenal won 18 and drew three of the remaining games.

 18 December 2005: Arsenal 0 Chelsea 2.
 Arsenal’s third consecutive defeat.
 In the run, Arsenal had scored nil and let in five, being beaten also by Bolton and Newcastle.
-10 years on, Bolton, facing relegation to the 3rd tier announced they were insolvent and struggling to continue.
+10 years on, Bolton, came bottom of the Championship while Newcastle were relegated from the Premier League.

 19 December 1903: Arsenal 5 Grimsby 1.
 The score meant Arsenal had scored 25 goals in six games, which left Arsenal second, two points behind league leaders Preston.
 In fact the season finished with Preston as champions, just one point ahead of Arsenal, Arsenal also gaining promotion to division 1 for the first time.

 19 December 1933: Jim Fotheringham born.
-He joined Arsenal as an amateur in 1949 when Jim joined Arsenal as an amateur and after Bill Dodgin was dropped as keeper Jim got 39 games in the 1953/4 season before himself being dropped in favour once more of Dodgin.
+He joined Arsenal as an amateur in 1949 and after Bill Dodgin was dropped as keeper Jim got 39 games in the 1953/4 season before himself being dropped in favour once more of Dodgin.

 19 December 1959: Jimmy Magill debut.
 Sheffield W 5 Arsenal 1.
 He began his career with Portadown but moved to Arsenal in May 1959.
 He went on to play 116 games before moving to Brighton and Hove, his final club.